safalyakumbhare/safalyakumbhare/README.md

 - 👋 Hi, I’m @safalyakumbhare
-- 👀 I’m interested in ...Coding and exploring new innovative ideas in android development.
+- 👀 I’m interested in ...Web development and creating new stuff on my website.
-- 🌱 I’m currently learning ...Java
+- 🌱 I’m currently learning ...Pyhton and I have great knowledge of Java.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ...IoT Devices
 - 📫 How to reach me ...

 <!---